houzhj/Statistics/02_Two_Sample_Mean_Tests.md

 ```

-# 2. Code - comparing the two-sample tests by simulation analysis
+## Part 2 - Codes for comparing the two-sample tests by simulation analysis

 The function below performs a two sample mean test, given that
 - The two random variables $X$ and $Y$ both follow Normal distribution.